devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### downloadFile <a name="downloadFile"></a>
-This function is used to download a file from an external URL which is passed as a parameter.
+This function is used to download a file from an external URL.
 #### parameter
 This function consist of 3 parameters.
 1. First parameter: